Senad Lulić

 Senad Lulić ([sěnad lǔlitɕ]; born 18 January 1986) is a Bosnian former professional footballer who played as a midfielder.

 Lulić started his professional career at Chur 97, before joining Bellinzona in 2006.
 Two years later, he switched to Grasshoppers.
 In 2010, he was transferred to Young Boys.
 The following year, he moved to Lazio.

 Lulić made his senior international debut for Bosnia and Herzegovina in 2008, earning over 50 caps until 2017.
 He represented the nation at their first major championship, the 2014 FIFA World Cup.
-He is one of very few professional footballers in history from the mountainous region Grisons which is more well-known for its hockey players and ski racers.